The dynamical degree of billiards in an algebraic curve: Blowing up Scratch Points

-\begin{proof} Step 1: Reduction.
+\begin{proof}[Proof of Lemma \ref{lemma_secant_at_infty}] Step 1: Reduction.
 First, we reduce to the case that $c = [1: 0 : 0]$ and the tangent line to $c$ is $X_1 = 0$.
 To see that this suffices, note that affine transformations act on $X \times Q$.
 In particular, elements of $O_2(k)$ and translations preserve the standard Euclidean metric $dx_0^2 + dx_1^2$, hence also preserve the conic $D$.
-Since $p$ is basic, the point $c$ has a well-defined tangent line $T_c$ of direction $t_c \neq \pm i$.
-The group $O_2(k)$ acts transitively on non-isotropic directions, so there is an element of $O_2(k)$ taking lines of direction $t_c$ to lines of direction $[1:0]$.
+Since $p$ is basic, the point $c$ has a well-defined tangent line $T_c$ of slope $t_c \neq \pm i$.
+The group $O_2(k)$ acts transitively on non-isotropic directions, so there is an element of $O_2(k)$ taking lines of slope $t_c$ to lines of slope $[1:0]$.
 Then applying a translation allows us to move $T_c$ so that it passes through the origin.

 Step 2: Defining charts.
 We use coordinates

 on the first and second factors of $\Gamma_s \subset (X \times Q)^2$.
 We define an affine subset $A \times B \cong \A^4 \times \A^4$ of $(X \times Q)^2$ by

 where